jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 it is useful to learn not only which ads led to purchases, but how much money was spent.

-To support this use case, we vie the Client's `alpha` value as its measurement and the `beta` value as the measurement's "weight".
+To support this use case, we view the Client's `alpha` value as its measurement and the `beta` value as the measurement's "weight".
 The range of valid values for `beta` are therefore determined by the FLP with which Mastic is instantiated.
-Concretely, validity of `beta` is expressed a validity circuit ({{Section 7.3.2 of !VDAF}}).
+Concretely, validity of `beta` is expressed by a validity circuit ({{Section 7.3.2 of !VDAF}}).

 To compute the weighted heavy-hitters, the Collector and Aggregators proceed as